simulation-tree/rendering/README.md

 ### Destinations
 These are entities that are known to be rendered to, and are referenced by cameras.
-They're expected to be implemented by extending them into actual render destinations such as [`windows`](https://github.com/game-simulations/windows).
+They're expected to be implemented with individual window libraries, like in [`windows`](https://github.com/game-simulations/windows).

-Destinations are first presented separately from rendering.
+Destinations are then presented separately from appearing.
 They also require a label on them, with that label's handler registered with the `RenderEngineSystem`.
-This system updates upon the `RenderUpdate` event (which should be submitted last):
+The render engine system then updates upon the `RenderUpdate` event (which should be submitted last) and draws all enabled destinations:
 ```cs
 using RenderEngineSystem renderEngine = new(world);
 renderEngine.RegisterSystem<CustomRenderer>();